lushcodes/hexdrum/README.md

 # Hexdrum

-Browser based drum machine built using Javascript
+Browser based drum machine built using Javascript.

 ## How it works